 However, what is truly absurd, is that the person making the tough comments against the P.A. policy is the same person who, despite the criticism of the Foreign Affairs and Defense Committee and others, is responsible for a provision that would invite external pressure and completely undermine the very same law that he is proposing.

 Even given the questionable assumption that the new law should provide the government with some degree of discretion regarding the confiscation of the funds, complete and total discretion should not be given and certainly not based on amorphous “national security or foreign relations” considerations.

 Quantitively, the discretion given to the government should be limited to transferring only a limited and defined portion of the funds confiscated.
 During a recent Foreign Affairs and Defense Committee meeting, I suggested setting this limit at 50 percent.

-Qualitatively, the discretion given to the Government should be conditional on receiving a signed commitment from the PA to abolish its policy within a short and limited time (no more than 3 months).
-In the absence of concrete steps by the PA within the prescribed amount of time to fulfill that commitment, the government would no longer have any discretion.
+Qualitatively, the discretion given to the Government should be conditional on receiving a signed commitment from the P.A. to abolish its policy within a short and limited time (no more than three months).
+In the absence of concrete steps by the P.A. within the prescribed amount of time to fulfill that commitment, the government would no longer have any discretion.

-Since the introduction of MK Stern’s law, over a year has passed.
-In that time the PA has used at least part of the money Israel has transferred, to pay over a billion shekels in rewards for terrorism.
+Since the introduction of Stern’s law, more than a year has passed.
+In that time, the P.A. has used at least part of the money Israel has transferred, to pay over a billion shekels in rewards for terrorism.

 Now is the time for action, not just words.
 The P.A.’s more than 20-year practice of rewarding terror—funded in part by monies provided courtesy of the Israeli government—must end.
 As concerned parties have already promised, hearings should be held and the legislation should be finalized.